peepkungas/estnltk-openstack-spark/warc_to_hdfs/README.txt

 	key - domain::path::date
 	value - unprocessed HTML of the page
 SequenceFiles are in a compressed format and therefore are not human-readable.

+Relevant nutch-site.xml configuration parameters: nutchwax.importer.hdfs.seqfileprefix : Prefix string to be added to output files nutchwax.importer.hdfs.seqfilesuffix : Suffix string to be added to output files nutchwax.importer.hdfs.seqfilepath : Location where sequencefiles are output to

+Build command (Javadoc errors, but succeeds): ant package